pockethost/pockethost/gitbook/overview/roadmap.md

 Cleanup effort: In some cases, if a ticket has already been created, it is linked.
 The ticket will remain closed until active work begins.
 This better reflects the health of the repository because open issues creates the appearance of instability or lack of attention.

-# In Development
+Ideas, in no particular order...

 - [Turn instances on and off](https://github.com/benallfree/pockethost/discussions/204)
 - Allow instance to be placed into maintenance mode
-- Allow maintenance mode instance to run migrations (check automigrate first?)
 - Allow instance to be shut down and restarted
 - Disallow sqlite downloads if not in maintenance mode

-# Ideas

-Ideas, in no particular order...

-- default
 - [Delete an account](https://github.com/benallfree/pockethost/issues/172)
 - Permanently delete an instance
 - [Documentation](https://github.com/benallfree/pockethost/issues/174)